kousik23naskar/kousik23naskar/README.md

 </p>

 ### I have technical experience and interest in:
+* Quantitative Research
 * Machine Learning
 * Deep Learning
 * Computer vision
 * Natural Language Processing
 * MLOps
 * Generative AI
+* Agentic AI
 * AWS
+* AZURE

 <!--
 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 I have a Bachelors in Computer Science from the University Cadi Ayyad at Morocco 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+💻 I am a Quantitative/AI/ML Researcher and Developer
+📚 I have a PhD in Computer Physics from the IIT Bombay in Collaboration with CERN 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning, Machine Learning and Generative AI 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, C++
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🚩 Interested in end-to-end quantitative/AI/ML Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>
 <hr>